-Stem cell treatment may offer option for broken bones that don't healJune 5th, 2011 in Medical research /
+Stem cell treatment may offer option for broken bones that don't healJune 5, 2011 in Medicine & Health / Medical research

 Researchers at the University of North Carolina at Chapel Hill School of Medicine have shown in an animal study that transplantation of adult stem cells enriched with a bone-regenerating hormone can help mend bone fractures that are not healing properly.

 The UNC study team led by Anna Spagnoli, MD, associate professor of pediatrics and biomedical engineering, demonstrated that stem cells manufactured with the regenerative hormone insulin-like growth factor (IGF-I) become bone cells and also help the cells within broken bones repair the fracture, thereby speeding the healing.

 A deficiency of fracture healing is a common problem affecting an estimated 600,000 people annually in North America.
 "This problem is even more serious in children with osteogenesis imperfecta, or brittle bone disease, and in elderly adults with osteoporosis, because their fragile bones can easily and repeatedly break, and bone graft surgical treatment is often not successful or feasible," Spagnoli said.

 Approximately 7.9 million bone fractures occur every year in the United States alone, with an estimated cost of $70 billion.
 Of these, 10 to 20 percent fail to heal.